yogeshraheja/Automation-with-Ansible-By-Yogesh-Raheja/README.md

-# This Repository contians all of the examples, tasks, playbooks, roles used to demonstrate Operations and Executions performed in My Experience with Ansible by Yogesh Raheja.
+# This Repository contians all of the examples, tasks, playbooks, roles used to demonstrate Operations and Executions performed in the book "Automation with Ansible" by Yogesh Raheja.

 # Author: Yogesh Raheja